JanJereczek/FastIsostasy.jl/docs/src/index.md

 ## Getting started

-FastIsostasy.jl is work under devlopment and is not a registered julia package so far.
+FastIsostasy.jl is work under devlopment and is not a registered julia package yet.
 To install it, please run:

 ```julia
 using Pkg